mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 >[!CONTEXTUALHELP]
 >id="ajo_journey_create"
 >title="Build your journey"
 >abstract="This screen displays the list of journeys previously created.
-Open a journey or click "Create journey", and combine the different event, orchestration and action activities to build your multi-step cross-channel scenarios."
+Open a journey or click 'Create journey', and combine the different event, orchestration and action activities to build your multi-step cross-channel scenarios."

 This step is performed by the **business user**.
 This is where you create your journeys.
 Combine the different event, orchestration and action activities to build your multi-step cross-channel scenarios.